openpnp/openpnp/Linear-Transformed-Axes.md

 > Examples of affine transformations include translation, scaling, homothety, similarity, reflection, rotation, shear mapping, and compositions of them in any combination and sequence.

+So if your problem is one of those, some pointers are at the end.

 ## ReferenceLinearTransformAxis

 ### Create an Axis